Benigno S. Aquino Jr. Avenue

-Senator Benigno S. Aquino Jr. Avenue, formerly known as Jaro West Diversion Road and still colloquially referred to as Diversion Road, is a major bypass highway in the Iloilo metropolitan area on the island of Panay in the Philippines.
-It constitutes the southern section of National Route 5, which connects the province of Iloilo to the province of Capiz.
-The avenue serves as the primary thoroughfare from Iloilo City to Iloilo International Airport and passes through the municipalities of Pavia, Santa Barbara, and Cabatuan.
+Senator Benigno S. Aquino Jr. Avenue, formerly known as Jaro West Diversion Road and still colloquially referred to as Diversion Road, is a major highway in the Iloilo metropolitan area on the island of Panay in the Philippines.
+It serves as the primary thoroughfare from Iloilo City to Iloilo International Airport and passes through the municipalities of Pavia and Santa Barbara.

+The avenue constitutes the southern section of National Route 5 and the Old Iloilo–Capiz Road, connecting the province of Iloilo to the province of Capiz.
 It was named after Benigno "Ninoy" Simeon Aquino Jr., a former senator who played a significant role in opposing the regime of then-President Ferdinand Marcos.